 1. Create a plan and strategize.

-Before doing anything, you need a plan.
+Before doing anything else to overhaul your communication practices in the workplace, you need a plan.
 Ask yourself questions such as “Where does the company’s internal communications stand right now?
 What works and what needs to be improved?” and “How soon do I want to reach my communication goals?”
 Use the answers you attain from these questions to create your internal communication strategies.
 Remember that what makes a strategy effective is that it keeps you on track towards your goal, and it gives you the efficiency you need to achieve the said objective.

 2. Utilize the right communication tools.

 In order for your internal communication strategies to be effective, you have to make sure that you tap into the right avenues.
 Make sure that you utilize communication software and systems that employees will willingly use, participate in and even enjoy using.
-Tools such as cloud technology, group chats, email and others are tools that you may find useful in your organization.
+Best practices for communication in the workplace includes using tools such as cloud technology, group chats, email and others are tools that you may find useful in your organization.

 3. Create a dynamic and fun working environment.

 Gone are the days that work should only be about earning a living.
 Nowadays, employees seek work that not only gives them opportunities to earn, but to also live out their passions.
 A 2013 survey done by PGi actually found that 88 percent of millennials prefer to work in organizations that promote a “fun and social work environment.”
 Work that is fun and dynamic not only boosts productivity and creativity, but also encourages employee engagement.

 4. Offer channels wherein feedback and ideas can be shared.